savirajawat05/Codefundo_Idea/README.md

 Election Commission Official with different  level of access to the Different level of officials .

-On the day of voting we will first after login
+On the day of voting after login first
 Voter must verify their physical appearance by
 Finger print that we will verify with
 UIDAI Database & only after the successful authentication